 ISWI chromatin remodellers sense nucleosome modifications to determine substrate preference.

-ATP-dependent chromatin remodelers regulate access to genetic information by controlling nucleosome positions in vivo(1).
-However, the mechanism by which remodelers discriminate between different nucleosome substrates is poorly understood.
-Considering that many chromatin remodeling proteins possess conserved protein domains that interact with nucleosomal features(2), we employed a quantitative high-throughput approach, based on the use of a DNA-barcoded mononucleosome library, to profile the biochemical activity of human ISWI remodelers in response to a diverse set of nucleosome modifications.
-We show that accessory (non-ATPase) subunits of ISWI remodelers can distinguish between differentially modified nucleosomes, directing remodeling activity toward specific nucleosome substrates based on their modification state.
-Unexpectedly, we discover the nucleosome acidic patch(3) as necessary for maximum activity of all ISWI remodelers evaluated.
-We find this dependence also extends to CHD and SWI/SNF family remodelers, suggesting the acidic patch may be generally required for chromatin remodeling.
-Critically, we observe that remodeling activity can be regulated by modifications neighboring the acidic patch, signifying it may act as a tunable interaction hotspot for ATP-dependent chromatin remodelers and, by extension, many other chromatin effectors that engage this region of the nucleosome surface(4-9).
+ATP-dependent chromatin remodellers regulate access to genetic information by controlling nucleosome positions in vivo.
+However, the mechanism by which remodellers discriminate between different nucleosome substrates is poorly understood.
+Many chromatin remodelling proteins possess conserved protein domains that interact with nucleosomal features.
+Here we used a quantitative high-throughput approach, based on the use of a DNA-barcoded mononucleosome library, to profile the biochemical activity of human ISWI family remodellers in response to a diverse set of nucleosome modifications.
+We show that accessory (non-ATPase) subunits of ISWI remodellers can distinguish between differentially modified nucleosomes, directing remodelling activity towards specific nucleosome substrates according to their modification state.
+Unexpectedly, we show that the nucleosome acidic patch is necessary for maximum activity of all ISWI remodellers evaluated.
+This dependence also extends to CHD and SWI/SNF family remodellers, suggesting that the acidic patch may be generally required for chromatin remodelling.
+Critically, remodelling activity can be regulated by modifications neighbouring the acidic patch, signifying that it may act as a tunable interaction hotspot for ATP-dependent chromatin remodellers and, by extension, many other chromatin effectors that engage this region of the nucleosome surface.